-Where to Start When You Inherit Mineral Rights You Know Nothing About
+Where to Start When You Inherit Mineral Rights

 When my father died, he left behind a lot of mineral interests.
 He had always handled that side of things.
 The rest of us knew the checks came in, knew there were properties involved, but didn't have a clear picture of what was where, who operated what, or what any of it was worth.